best cities in norway

 4. Tromsø

-Tromsø: This beautiful northern Norwegian city is often called the Gateway to the Arctic, thanks to all the Arctic adventures and natural phenomena here.
-Surrounded by fjords, mountains, and islands, it is said to be one of the best spots in the world to see the Northern Lights that dance across the sky on long winter nights.
+Tromsø: This beautiful northern Norwegian city is often called the Gateway to the Arctic, thanks to all the Arctic adventures and natural phenomena that happen here.
+Surrounded by fjords, mountains, and islands, it is said to be one of the best spots in the world to see the Northern Lights that dance across the sky on the long winter nights.
 In the summer, the midnight sun casts an unwavering light, enabling longer days for activities.

 5. Geirangerfjord